 - You prefer an alternative to soil treatments for whatever reason.

-Just as with the use of ant baits, termite baits are only effective if the worker termites find and consume the bait and carry it back to the colony where it is "shared" with other colony members.
-It is important to realize that the current bait baits and baiting systems do not "attract" termites.
-The termite workers find the stations (and their contents) during their normal foraging (food "hunting") activities, just as they might find any other underground food source, such as the roots of tree stump.
-The acceptability of this "food" in the station results in more termites coming to feed on it.
-There is no way to predict how soon termites will find and feed in a bait station so an important part of the baiting strategy is to install the stations completely around the structure and to target known or suspected sites of termite activity (e.g., tree stumps near the house).
+Some people refer to the bait stations as "traps".
+The stations do not trap the termites in them.
+Just as with the use of ant baits, termite baits are only effective if the worker termites find and consume the bait and carry it back to the colony where it is shared with other colony members.
+It is important to realize that the current termite bait and baiting systems do not "attract" termites.
+The termite workers find the stations (and their contents) during their atrual foraging activities, just as they might find any other underground food source, such as the roots of tree stumps or buried (and untreated) wood.
+If the "food" in the station is considered acceptable to the termites, more individuals will come to feed on it.
+There is no way to predict how soon termites will find and feed in a bait station.
+So, an important part of the baiting strategy is to install the stations completely around the structure and to target known or suspected sites of termite activity.
 For that reason, a thorough inspection of the house and immediate property is important before the stations are installed.
 Also, weather may adversely affect termite foraging.
 For example, very cold temperatures in the winter may reduce termite activity in the soil.
-If the soil becomes very dry (for example, during periods of drought), termites may move further down in the soil or stay in surrounding moister soils (such as in mulched or irrigated areas) and so they may be less likely to travel to stations in the drier areas.
+If the soil becomes very dry during periods of drought, termites may move further down in the soil or stay in surrounding, more moist soils (such as in mulched or irrigated areas).
+As a result, they may be less likely to travel to bait stations in the drier areas.

 The baiting program continues year-round as long as you maintain your contract with the pest control company.
 The key to a successful termite baiting program is proper monitoring and maintenance of the stations.
-Make sure you understand the monitoring/inspection schedule followed by the company and that you receive regular updates after every inspection, which may occur monthly or quarterly or at another preset interval.
+Make sure you understand the monitoring/inspection schedule followed by the company and that you receive regular updates after every inspection, which may occur quarterly or annually.

 This issue does not have a simple answer, but here are a few points for you to consider: